 In addition, to have raised interest rates sufficiently in order to reduce speculation would have hurt businesses that borrowed money to fund investment and growth, as well as consumers who wanted to make large purchases.
 It is immensely ironic that when he was Chairman of the U.S. Federal Reserve, Alan Greenspan failed to follow his own advice, as set forth in this article, since he lowered the Federal Reserve Bank’s interest rate to levels that were much lower that the Federal Reserve rate in the 1920s, which shows that it is much easier to criticize those in power than it is to behave differently from them when one occupies the same position as they do.

 When the dominant model of behaviour is not to spend money, as it was during the Great Depression, then there is an added restraint or inhibition against spending money.
 Economists have completely failed to take this important determinant of human behaviour into consideration, which has seriously skewed their calculations and expectations.
 In other words, their expectations about what people will do in many situations are not at all rational.
 This is like an engineer who, while designing the optimal shape of a vehicle, fails to take into consideration the important effects of air resistance because the air is invisible.
-For those who think that I am exaggerating because no one could be that stupid should read the works of serious economists – serious in the sense that their views are taken seriously by other economists and writers who are just as stupid as they are – who have argued that no government intervention was necessary during the Great Depression because, left to itself, the free market would eventually have corrected itself and returned to full employment, as it had following every previous period of declining economic output.
+For those who think that I am exaggerating because no one could be that stupid should read the works of serious economists – serious in the sense that their views are taken seriously by other economists and writers who are just as stupid as they are – who have argued that no government intervention was necessary during the Great Depression because, left to itself, the free market would eventually have corrected itself and returned to full employment, as it had following every previous period of reduced economic output.

 Devil Take the Hindmost: A History of Financial Speculation by Edward Chancellor, p.
 198. Plume, New York, 1999.